openshift-kni/example-cnf/README.md

 TRex -- (example-cnf-net1|2) -- CNF Application
 ```

+You can also provide IP addresses if requiring L3 connectivity.
+This is mandatory for Grout, and optional for TestPMD, since TestPMD acts in MAC forwarding mode, so it will ignore all network headers above L2.

 ## Traffic Flow

 Traffic flow is the following:

-- TRex (Traffic Generator) generates and sends traffic from Port 0 to the CNF Application.
+- TRex (Traffic Generator) generates and sends traffic from Port 0/1 to the CNF Application.

-- The CNF Application receives incoming traffic from TRex on one of its ports.
+- The CNF Application receives incoming traffic from TRex on their ports.

-- The CNF Application processes the received traffic and passes it back to TRex for evaluation, using the TestPMD MAC forwarding mode.
+- The CNF Application processes the received traffic and forwards it back to TRex for evaluation through the opposite port (e.g. if receiving traffic from port 0, it will be forwarded to port 1, and vice versa).

-- TRex receives the processed traffic on Port 1.
+- TRex receives the processed traffic on the opposite port.

-- TRex calculates statistics by comparing the incoming traffic on Port 1 (processed traffic) with the outgoing traffic on Port 0 (original traffic sent by TRex) and vice versa.
+- TRex calculates statistics by comparing the incoming traffic on one port (processed traffic) with the outgoing traffic on the other port (original traffic sent by TRex) and vice versa.

 ## Testing